 She wanted the inside pocket big enough to hold one of the Christian heroes books she and I are reading together.
 If you want to read some of the 1-Minute devotions I've written about the people in these books, you can check out the Inspiring Christians archive.

 Thanks for stopping by.
 I'd love to have you check out my home page.
 It features 1-minute Christian devotions each weekday and they are sent to my subscribers.
-I don't send creative posts to my subscribers, but you can check out my decor, craft and recipe pictorial archive HERE.
+I don't send creative posts to my subscribers, but if you'd like a free subscription to my 1-minute devotions, find out how easy it is to subscribe HERE.